JoeStrout/minimicro-fonts/README.md

 2. The colors do not support an alpha channel; every pixel is either opaque or fully transparent.

-I hope to define an updated version of the BMF format that removes these limitations, but for now that's the story.
+I hope to define an updated version of the BMF format that removes these limitations, but these apply for now.